From 1327 England and Wales have shared Kings and Queens

 Married 1.
 Aelfgifu of York, 2.
 Emma of Normandy

-He was known as the Unready, the word ‘unread’ meaning poor counsel.
-Faced with new Viking invasions he chose to pay them vast sums of money to leave England.
-He was deposed by Sweyn Forkbeard but returned after Sweyn’s death
+Succeeded after his half-brother was murdered.
+He was 12 years old when he became King of England and his mother acted as regent.
+He was known as the Unready, from the word ‘unread’ meaning poor counsel.
+He ordered the massacre of all Danes living in England which resulted in new Viking invasions.
+Aethelred chose to pay them vast sums of money to leave England but they always returned.
+He was deposed by Sweyn Forkbeard in 1013.

 Married to 1.
 Gunhilda, 2.
 Sigrid

-Known as Ironside because of his bravery fighting successive Danish invasions, succeeded his father, Aethelred the Unready.
-Died soon after agreeing to split the Kingdom with Canute of Denmark.
-His son Edward the Exile was later summoned to return to England by Edward the Confessor.
+Known as Ironside because of his bravery fighting successive Danish invasions, Edmund succeeded his father, Aethelred the Unready.
+He died soon after agreeing to split the Kingdom with Canute of Denmark.
+He sent his son Edward into exile for his own safety.
+Edward was later summoned to return to England by Edward the Confessor.

 Married 1.
 Aelfgifu of Northampton, 2.
 Emma of Normandy

-Known as Harefoot because of his speed on the battlefield.
-He took the throne of England because Cnut’s nominated successor, his half-brother Harthacnut, was in Denmark.
+Known as Harefoot because of his speed on the battlefield, he was given the throne of England by the Witan because Canute’s nominated successor, his half-brother Harthacanuet, had not returned from Denmark.

 Did not marry

-Took the throne after the death of his half-brother King Harold I.
+Became King after the death of his half-brother King Harold I. He was not a popular ruler because he increased taxation.

 Married Edith of Wessex